philmartin83/MockUpUI/README.md

 # MockUpUI
 This is just a playground for some app UI ideas using UIKit, all UI is written is code no storyboards used.

-This is  working progress and more will be added over time
+This is  working progress and more will be added over time.
+These examples also demonstraight my thought logic on how I code out the views.